SALP Chapter 17

 "Right.
 Let's eat more..."

-That's right.
-The top priority in a dining room is to eat, isn't it?
+She's right.
+The first priority in a dining hall is eating.

 "That's because we ate too much lunch at the square yesterday."